SecondThundeR/secondthunder.github.io/README.md

 This page is fully optimized for computers.
 Mobile devices have been superficially tested and there may be inconsistencies on different devices *(Perhaps someday I will rewrite this on some framework to work correctly on mobile devices)*

+> Note: Other folders (different from assets/ and favicons/) are used in redirects.
+E.g. secondthunder.github.com/vk -> vk.com/secondthunder

 ## About previous repo

 This is recreated repository for landing page, due to bloated `.git/objects` folder, because of older assets from previous versions, like large videos, photos, files and etc.